joaotavora/breadcrumb/README.md

 ## Installation

-For now, just download the `breadcrumb.el` file and load it somehow.
+You can download breadcrumb via GNU Elpa with `M-x package-install RET breadcrumb RET`

+Or if you'd like to install it manually you can download `breadcrumb.el` and put it in your `load-path` similar to `(add-to-list 'load-path "~/path/to/breadcrumb.el")`

 ## More usage